Ch4s3r/cat_sitting_book/src/cleaning_puke.md

 # Cleaning the puke

-## Hairballs and other evil
-`Tama` is prone to puke a lot either from some food she is not fine with or from hairballs, leafs, dust, etc.

 ## Checking the flat for accidents
 Please check the flat for puke stains and clean them with the respective cleaner.
 You can find them in the toilet downstairs.